remote-es/remotes/README.md

   position is remote.
 * (Async friendly)/(Async first) if you do not have specific availability requirements.
-This is especially interesting for workers who might be interested in working abroad for extended periods of time.
+This is especially interesting for workers who might be interested in working on a different scheduoe or timezone.
 You can also add details like (Preferred overlap of 3 hours with US Eastern office hours), (Night shift every 4 weeks), (4 day week), or (Requires availability 8-9 Europe/Madrid).